vicevirus/Personal-Study-App/README.md

 A simple electron app to set timer for study time and automatically reply to command messages coming from Whatsapp Web.

-This is my first javascript electron app after a very long time.
-It is quite unorganized and you will see a lot of spaghetti code.